TechDufus/TravLang/release-info/howto.md

 Send a mail on caml-devel to warn Gabriel (to make a pass on Changes;
-see the "Changes curation" appendix for more details) and the OCamlLabs folks (for OPAM testing).
+see the "Changes curation" appendix for more details) and the travlangLabs folks (for OPAM testing).

 ## 0: release environment setup